Vermont Eviction Process

 In Vermont, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 14 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

 Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Vermont the day immediately after its due date.
-Utah landlords are not required to give tenants a rent payment grace period.
+Vermont landlords are not required to give tenants a rent payment grace period.

 example